khimo/khimo.github.io/bli-guides/_help_drivers/velux-klf200.md

  - You have to specify the Area/Zone you want each, then click "Add" near the resources you want.

+**If you have scene resources with the same name on the Velux system, one of them will have to be renamed on the BLI as it does not support resources with the same name.**

+**Scene resource names must be less than 63 characters long.**

 ## Resource Events

 All resources are capable of sending STATE_UPDATE events, with varying information.